Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-collection-scheme.md

 For more information on Collection Schemes, see the [Collection Schemes in Core Concepts](/pages/guides/core-concepts/#collection-schemes).

-## Prerequisites
+# Prerequisites
 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

 - A valid `Management Bearer Token` derived from a `Tenant Security Key`.
 If you don't have one, see the tutorial [Aquiring a Management Bearer Token](#aquire-management-bearer-token).
 - The `appId` of an App you have previously installed that you want to add to this Collection Scheme.
-If you don't have one, see the tutorial [Installing an Configuring an App](/pages/tutorials/installing-and-configuring-an-app).
+If you don't have one, see the tutorial [Installing and Configuring an App](/pages/tutorials/installing-and-configuring-an-app).

-# Create a new Collection Scheme
+# Create the Collection Scheme
-Using the `Management Bearer Token` we can now create a new Collection Scheme.
+Using your `Management Bearer Token` we can create a new Collection Scheme.

+By default your new Collection Scheme will be in draft only.
+It will need to be Published before it can be used for collecting money.

 #### Request

-The `name` property can be anything you like in order to help you identify this Collection Scheme later.

-The `rules` property is an array of `rule` objects.
-A Collection Scheme is made up of one or more **Rules**.
-A Rule describes the **countries**, **currencies**, and **value** range the configured Apps will be valid for.

-Within each Rule are **Configurations**.
-A **Configuration** describes which App is to be used and, optionally, the payment methods that should be excluded from the App.

-Rules give you fine grained, flexible control to tune the available payment methods to your customers.

-A Collection Scheme can be configured to have many Rules.

-You created a Braintree Provider Configuration in the [Creating a Provider Configuration](/pages/tutorials/creating-a-provider-configuration) tutorial.
+Use the following request to create a new Collection Scheme.

+Note: The scheme we are creating has the following properties:
+- The Rules are filtering for **EUR**, *any* country, and a value between **1** and **1000**.
+- The available payments methods will be from the **BRAINTREE_SDK** App.

 ```curl